 Related Read: There are some really great tours in Torres del Paine National Park that you should check out!

 Another hands-on tour is Perito Moreno Glacier kayaking.
 This adventure tour will have you mere inches from the freezing cold water of the lake and paddling past icebergs.

 Kayaking was definitely a tour I wanted to do, and if I could do it all I would have!
 However, watching the kayakers from the viewpoint was all I got to do – and let me tell you, I was extremely jealous!

 Kayaking tours to the glacier can be booked either in a package that includes transport from El Calafate, or, at the glacier boardwalk in person once you get there (as long as it’s not already sold out.)

-From El Calafate, a kayaking tour at Perito Moreno glacier costs around $200 USD including transport.
-It lasts for around 8 hours and includes time to enjoy the boardwalks on the shore.
-This particular kayaking tour includes all that I just mentioned and a boxed lunch – bonus!
+From El Calafate, a kayaking tour at Perito Moreno glacier costs around $350 USD including transport.
+It lasts for around 10 hours and includes time to enjoy the boardwalks on the shore.
+This particular kayaking tour includes all that I just mentioned and snack and hot drinks – a bonus!

 3. Scenic Cruises at Perito Moreno